 From the position which we in the IWG all held at the time of the Six Day War, where did the politics of Rachel Lever, Phil Semp, and myself evolve to?
 Where, politically, did we evolve to?Towards "Zionism"?
 The stark opposite of any sort of Zionism.
 We came to be supporters of the destruction of Israel.

 In 1967 no-one on the left that I ever heard of advocated the destruction of Israel.
 We expressed our politics in the too-vague phrase, "autonomy for national minorities like Jews and Kurds" in a Middle East Federation.
-Everyone regarded the slogan of the then Egypt-controlled Palestine Liberation Organisation and its leader Ahmed Shukhairy, "drive the Jews into the sea", as demented and repulsive chauvinism, as a political embarrassment.
+Everyone, as I've already said, regarded the slogan of the then Egypt-controlled Palestine Liberation Organisation and its leader Ahmed Shukhairy, "drive the Jews into the sea", as demented and repulsive chauvinism, as a political embarrassment.